Is a Termite Inspection Required for a Conventional Loan?

 Do I Need Both a General Home Inspection and a Termite Inspection?

 While it's not a requirement, it's highly recommended that potential homebuyers invest in a general home inspection and a termite inspection.
-Both examinations are critical for identifying any issues that may affect the habitability and VAlue of the home.
+Both examinations are critical for identifying any issues that may affect the habitability and value of the home.

 What Are the Consequences of Not Getting a Termite Inspection?